tari-project/bulletproofs-plus/README.md

 ## Overview

-Tari Bulletproofs+ implements _Bulletproofs+: Shorter Proofs for Privacy-Enhanced Distributed Ledger_ [2],
+Tari Bulletproofs+ (BP+) implements _Bulletproofs+: Shorter Proofs for Privacy-Enhanced Distributed Ledger_ [2],
-derived from the original _Bulletproofs: Short Proofs for Confidential Transactions and More_ [1].
-The former
-offers a 96 bytes shorter proof size than the latter.
+derived from the original Bulletproofs (BP) work _Bulletproofs: Short Proofs for Confidential Transactions and More_ [1].
+The former offers a 96 bytes shorter proof size than the latter.

 ## Comparative performance

 As we intend to move from Bulletproofs [1] to Bulletproofs+ [2] in our [blockchain project](https://github.com/tari-project), the natural benchmark comparison is with the experimental results in [2] and Dalek's Bulletproofs [4].
-Compared with Dalek's Bulletproofs, our average proof creation and verification are 25% and 1% slower.
+Compared with Dalek's Bulletproofs, our average proof creation is 30% slower, while verification is on par.
 Compared with the experimental results in [2], we could not recreate the 16% reduction in prover time; however, our 1% increase in verification time is on par with their 3%.
-However, employing batch verification, immediate benefits are evident, with gains ranging from 40% to 77% for batch sizes from 2 to 64 proofs and 78% for batch sizes > 64 proofs.
+Immediate benefits are evident when employing batch verification; exponential gains range from 37% to 79% for batch sizes from 2 to 256 proofs.

-Extended commitments add virtually no overhead in single or aggregated range proof creation or verification.
-Batched average verification time for one and two degrees of extended commitment range proofs are 4% and 9% slower when compared to using regular Pedersen commitments.
+Extended commitments add virtually no overhead in single or aggregated range proof creation or verification time, neither in batched verification time, when compared to regular Pedersen commitments.

+Mask/blinding factor recovery adds moderate (5% for single proof-verification with extension degree zero) to significant (22% for 256 single batched proofs verification with extension degree two) overhead to verification performance; comparisons were made without activating the recovery feature.

 **Note:** The test results listed here are relative; the numbers are not absolute.
 The tests were run on an Intel(R) Core(TM) i7-7820HQ CPU laptop without using the `simd_backend` feature.